 I’ll keep this review balanced and also point out the positives.
 The idea here is to give you the information you won’t hear from an affiliate of WA.

 Two Canadian guys by the name of Kyle Louden and Carson Lim are the co-founders of the Wealthy Affiliate.
 Originally they started this site in 2005 (a quick whois search will verify this) so they have been around for a while.

 They had become successful in affiliate marketing and wanted to build on this success by starting a service to help other affiliate marketers.

-When they started Wealthy Affiliate it was simply just a keyword list site for a montly fee of $29.99.
-For this you would get a list of keywords for a new niche every month complete with ads to run in Google.
+When they started Wealthy Affiliate it was simply just a keyword list site for a monthly fee of $29.99.
+For this, you would get a list of keywords for a new niche every month complete with ads to run in Google.

 However, after a while they realized their site was lacking a few key things:

 - There was no way for members to communicate with each other

 - People weren’t building efficient sites